anonymousUser303/submission303/README.md

 The knowledge base generator is an all encompassing piece of software designed for extracting anti-patterns from inconsistent knowledge graphs.

 The code has been made available for reproducing the results we show in our papers.
-To make sure that it is possible we would refer to the [branch](https://github.com/anonymousUser303/submission303/commit/d342f82e6ce1795a141fe8ae84fa2cbef2bd20f8) .
+To make sure that it is possible we would refer to the [branch](https://github.com/anonymousUser303/submission303/commit/09383e50dcab1ca07b6ffd32afb48c35c949d8fc).
 Though the code is still in active development, it is possible that the software will improve over time.
+On the website <https://anonymoususer303.github.io/submission303/> you can find more information about the anti-patterns.

 Overview of the Algorithm
 -------